stellar/freighter/docs/docs/guide/advancedSettings.md

 slug: /adavnced-settings
 ---

-## Navigating to advanved settings
+## Navigating to advanced settings

 In order to enable experiemntal mode, you can do the following: